Manage accepted domains in Exchange Online

 If you just added your domain to Office 365 and you select this option, it's critical that you add your recipients to Office 365 before setting up mail to flow through the service.

-This option is typically used when all the email recipients in your domain are using Office 365.
+Typically, you use this option when all the email recipients in your domain are using Office 365.
 You can also use it if some recipients exist on your own email servers.
 However, if recipients exist on your own email servers, you must add your recipients to this Office 365 domain in order to make sure that mail is delivered as expected.
 For more information about how to manage your recipients, see these topics:

-Setting this option enables Directory Based Edge Blocking (DBEB).
-For more information about DBEB, see Use Directory Based Edge Blocking to reject messages sent to invalid recipients.
+Setting this option enables Directory Based Edge Blocking (DBEB), which rejects messages for invalid recipients at the service network perimeter.
+For more information about configuring DBEB during a migration, see Use Directory Based Edge Blocking to reject messages sent to invalid recipients.

-Internal relay - Selecting this option means that recipients for this domain can be in Office 365 or your own email servers.
+Internal relay (also known as non-authoritative): Recipients for this domain can be in Office 365 or your own email servers.
 Email is delivered to known recipients in Office 365 or is relayed to your own email server if the recipients aren't known to Office 365.

 You should not select this option if all of the recipients for this domain are in Office 365.